-Physically Homeless exploring all other housing options Discharge of duty can be through a suitable private rented sector offer.
-Triage Full Investigation Homeless Assessment Personal Housing Plan If a suitable offer is accepted or refused, then the homelessness duty will be discharged.
-If the property is refused the application will move to band 3 with one offer of Council Housing remaining.
-Prevention Duty Accepted Homeless Officer Priority Need / Non-Priority Need With a local connection Threatened with Homelessness in Priority Need exploring all other housing options Discharge of duty can be through a suitable private rented sector offer.
-Triage Full Investigation Homeless Assessment Personal Housing Plan One offer in Band 2 time limited to 28 days However, this can be extended by the Officer if a suitable property does not become available.
-If a suitable offer is accepted or refused, then the homelessness duty will be discharged.
-If the property is refused the application will move to band 3 with one offer of Council Housing remaining.
-Homes Subject to Strategic Housing Homes subject to Demolition Prohibition Orders Make requests in Key
+Physically Homeless exploring all other housing options.
+This can be extended by the Officer if a suitable property does not become available.
+Discharge of duty can be Suitable property does not become available. through a suitable private If a suitable offer is accepted or refused, then rented sector offer. the homelessness duty will be discharged.
+If the property is refused the application will Triage move to band 3 with one offer of Council Full Investigation Housing remaining.
+Homeless Assessment Personal Housing Plan The Homeless Team and Resettlement team to monitor cases and bid for suitable, affordable properties advertised. e.g., If a suitable property becomes available a bid will Provention Duty Homeless Officer Priority Need / Non-Priority be made on behalf of the applicant One offer in Band 2 time Prevention Duty Accepted Homeless Officer Need One oner in band 2 time · Date prevention duty owed However, this can be extended by the Officer if With a local connection in accordance with homeless a suitable property does not become available. legislation If a suitable offer is accepted or refused, then the homelessness duty will be discharged.
+If the property is refused the application will Threatened with move to band 3 with one offer of Council Homelessness in Priority Need Housing remaining. exploring all other housing options.
+The Homeless Team and Resettlement team to monitor cases and bid for suitable, Discharge of duty can be affordable properties advertised. e.g., If a through a suitable private suitable property becomes available a bid will rented sector offer. be made on behalf of the applicant